kerlannXmr/easynode_windows/README.md

 </div>

 <hr style="border-top: 3px solid orange;">
 <b>'EasyNode'</b> simplifies the installation of a <b> 'MONERO node' </b> , allowing you to configure your blockchain in just a few clicks.
-A complete setup in less than 10 minutes!
+A complete setup in less than 10 minutes! (inclued 0.18.4.1 Monero CLI and officiel Hash verification)

 Then download its blockchain ⬇️ ...